“Living by faith includes the call to something greater than cowardly self-preservation.”

 The Amateur and the Professional-grade Tool

-Don’t let the discussion above discourage Gentle Reader from using our tools even if you aren’t a professional woodworker because, while tools are terribly vain and frequently gossips, so long as you let them cut wood, they are happy regardless of the user’s profession.
+Don’t let the discussion above discourage Gentle Reader from using our tools even if you aren’t a professional woodworker because, while tools are terribly vain and frequently gossips, so long as you let them cut wood, they are happy regardless of their Master’s profession.
 And for those who use chisels, planes and knives for the joy it brings, as I do now, the extra sharpness and edge-retention capability, and the satisfying feeling found sharpening them will increase the pleasure you enjoy when woodworking.

 When using professional-grade Japanese woodworking tools, there a few things you should keep in mind.
-The first thing is that, since their steel is harder than that found in tools intended for amateur use, you mustn’t use them to pry wood, chip concrete, or open paint cans.
+The first thing is that, since their steel is harder than that found in tools intended for amateur use, you mustn’t use them to pry wood, pull nails, chip concrete, or open paint cans.
 They are not sharpened screwdrivers stamped out in lots of thousands by peasant farmers in Guangzhou, but elite tools born to cut wood.
 They simply won’t tolerate such amateurish abuse.

-The second thing is that you need to learn how to sharpen and maintain them properly.
+The second thing to understand is that you need to learn how to sharpen and maintain them properly.
 This includes using flat sharpening stones and maintaining a proper bevel angle.
 More details are available in our Sharpening Series of posts.

 If you can show the tools the same respect the blacksmiths that forged them did, then you are well on your way to becoming professional-grade yourself, regardless of your day job.
 We see it as our duty to help you along that path.

 The Future of Professional-Grade Tools